Game providers

-Blackjack has been one of the most played casino games for ages, but adding crypto to the mix?
+Blackjack has been one of the most played live casino games for ages, but adding crypto to the mix?
 That’s a whole new game, as blockchain brings some incredible perks to your gaming experience, from greater privacy to verifiable fairness.
-If you’re interested in experiencing blackjack in a new way, read to learn how crypto blackjack works and what advantages it offers.
+If you’re interested in experiencing blackjack crypto in a new way, read to learn how BTC blackjack works and what advantages it offers.

 What is crypto blackjack?